-Aside from exercise and healthy food preparation, the flat also optimises the occupants’ air and water quality.
-An Oxyvital air purifier was chosen for its claim to remove 99.9 per cent of key volatile organic compounds and particulates, and a plumbed-in water purifier, visible only via its attractive spout, replaces the clunky bottled variety.
+Aside from exercise and healthy food preparation, the flat also optimizes the occupants’ air and water quality.
+An Oxyvital air purifier was chosen for its claim to remove 99.9 percent of key volatile organic compounds and particulates, and a plumbed-in water purifier, visible only via its attractive spout, replaces the clunky bottled variety.

 To promote better sleep, Gonzales incorporated circadian lighting, which aligns with our circadian rhythm, the body’s internal clock.
 Its aim is to emulate the natural cycles of day and night, which is believed important for maintaining optimal well-being.

-“In the home automation system, we integrated a morning setting – a brighter light with a bluish tinge, to help you wake up and feel energised,” she says.
+“In the home automation system, we integrated a morning setting – a brighter light with a bluish tinge, to help you wake up and feel energized,” she says.

 Street noise is addressed through judicious orientation of the bedroom (for example, placing the bed away from the road, and utilising wardrobes as a sound buffer), insulating the windows, and sound-proofing the walls.
 “We also chose an air conditioner that is really quiet,” Gonzales says.

 The entrance incorporates a niche for Buddha because “for us, healthier living is about your spiritual well-being as well”, she says.
 A lot of thought also went into providing ample storage and concealing objects such as the television to create a clutter-free environment, in the belief that less mess equals less stress.